bpurkuti/PythonBankAPI/README.md

 ## Tech Stack
-Used Python/Flask to create the API.
-PostgreSQL as the RDBMS and Postman for testing our API through http requests.
-Also, Pytest for unittesting purposes
+- Used Python/Flask to create the API.
+- PostgreSQL as the RDBMS
+- Postman for testing our API through http requests
+- Pytest for unittesting purposes

 ## I looked at these requirements before starting the project.
 1. All endpoints listed below must have a Postman test verifying functionality